 Ideas 4 Action Winner Receives Opportunity to Study at Wharton

 Many students have dreams of attending competitions or conferences abroad and I am grateful to be one of those who managed to experience this – and not just once.
-Thanks to Tanoto Foundation, I was able to attend one international conference and one mentoring program.
+Thanks to Tanoto Foundation, an independent family philanthropy organisation founded by Sukanto Tanoto and Tinah Bingei Tanoto in 1981, I was able to attend one international conference and one mentoring program.

 View this post on Instagram